JerpJorp/ngx-smart-canvas/README.md

 # NgxSmartCanvas
 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.0.

-The library contains a component that hosts a canvas element and manages interactions by the user for tranlating (by dragging mouse) and zooming (using mouse wheel).
+The library contains a component (lib-ngx-smart-canvas) and a service (NgxSmartCanvasService) The component that hosts a canvas element and manages interactions by the user for tranlating (by dragging mouse) and zooming (using mouse wheel).
+The service is used to let clients know when it is ready or when a redraw is required.
+Since the service is a singleton, you can assign an id string to each lib-ngx-smart-canvas via @input ComponentId and differentiate as the service events include the ComponentId in the event parameters

 You as the client application can draw to the canvas.
 The library service NgxSmartCanvas uses observables to let you know
 * when the component is ready